Van driver who rammed into back of couple's car is jailed

 Passing the vehicle Fraser then reversed before returning and 'deliberately ramming' into the back of it.

-Defending, Thalia Maragh, said that his client who was homeless and living in the van had been set upon by youths and was trying to escape from them at the time.
+Defending, Thalia Maragh, said that her client who was homeless and living in the van had been set upon by youths and was trying to escape from them at the time.

 Fraser was jailed for 13 months for dangerous driving and two months to run concurrently for failing to provide a specimen to police.
 He was also disqualified from driving for two years and must take an extended driving test.